Skip to content

 accumulated-step-panic-threshold = "inf"

-ntpsec and ntpd-rs use different algorithms for synchronizing the time.
-This means that options for tuning filtering of the time differ significantly, and we cannot offer precise guidance on how to translate the ntpsec parameters to values for ntpd-rs.
-When migrating a configuration that tunes ntpsec's algorithm, one should take the intent of the tuning and use that as guidance when choosing which of ntpd-rs's time synchronization options to change.
+NTPsec and ntpd-rs use different algorithms for synchronizing the time.
+This means that options for tuning filtering of the time differ significantly, and we cannot offer precise guidance on how to translate the NTPsec parameters to values for ntpd-rs.
+When migrating a configuration that tunes NTPsec's algorithm, one should take the intent of the tuning and use that as guidance when choosing which of ntpd-rs's time synchronization options to change.

 Server Configuration & Access Control

-The restrict command is used in ntpsec to deny requests from a client.
-In ntpsec this is a global setting.
+The restrict command is used in NTPsec to deny requests from a client.
+In NTPsec this is a global setting.
 A flag configures what happens with connections from this client.
 For instance, ignore will silently ignore the request, while kod sends a response to the client that notifies it that its request is denied.

 This logic is expressed differently in ntpd-rs.
 A specific server can be configured to have a denylist and an allowlist.
 The subnets to allow or deny must be specified in CIDR notation (an IP address followed by a slash and the number of masked bits, for example 127.0.0.1/8 or 192.168.1.1/24)